vyapp/vy/README.md

-Once you have installed vy and its dependencies.
-Run on a terminal the following command.
+Once you have installed vy and its dependencies, run on a terminal the following command.

     vy file1 file2 ...